 Ok, these are definitely present in my relationship.
 Is it doomed?!

-If you read this article and had a moment of panic as you realized you and/or your partner does one or all of these, don’t worry, not all is lost.
+If you read this article and had a moment of panic as you realized you and/or your partner does one or all of these toxic behaviors, don’t worry, not all is lost.
 It’s possible to change your habits now that you are aware of how detrimental they actually are to the health and future success of your relationship.

-Make a commitment to change these behaviors and replace them with more adaptive ways of arguing and communicating.
+Make a commitment to change these toxic behaviors and learn how to fight fair.
 Start first by catching yourself in the behavior and acknowledge that you are doing it.
-Find a way that your partner can point out if he/she notices you engaging in any of the 4 Horsemen and give him/her permission to tell you in a loving and helpful way.
+Find a way that your partner can point out if he/she notices you engaging in any of the Four Horsemen of the Apocalypse and give him/her permission to tell you in a loving and helpful way.
 Work on the phrasing of how you would like to receive this feedback with your partner so that you do not become defensive when you hear it.

-As you become more aware of the presence of these behaviors, brainstorm with your partner (and if need be a couple’s therapist) on alternative ways to express yourself that are less detrimental to the relationship.
-To get in depth help changing these behaviors and more, check out Couples Learn – an innovative new online community for couples seeking more trust, intimacy and communication in their relationships.
+As you become more aware of the presence of these behaviors, brainstorm with your partner (and if need be a couples therapist) on alternative ways to express yourself that are less detrimental to the relationship.
+To get in-depth help changing these toxic behaviors in relationships and more, click to schedule a no-cost 30-minute online consultation with one of the Couples Learn online couples therapists.

-This increased awareness and commitment to eliminating the 4 Horsemen of the Apocalypse from your relationship can make the difference between ending up “happily ever after” or errr, not.
+This increased awareness and commitment to eliminating the Four Horsemen of the Apocalypse from your relationship can make the difference between ending up “happily ever after” or feeling trapped in a bad marriage.

 Did you find this article helpful?
 I bet your friends would too!
 Click below to share this post on social media.